Medora in Billings County, North Dakota — The American Midwest (Upper Plains)

 Topics.
 This historical marker is listed in this topic list: Natural Features.

 Location.
 Marker has been reported missing.
 It was located near 46° 59.289′ N, 103° 29.17′ W. Marker was in Medora, North Dakota, in Billings County.
-Marker was on E River Road, on the left when traveling north.
+It was on E River Road, on the left when traveling north.
 Marker is located in the South Unit of Theodore Roosevelt National Park.
 Touch for map.
 Marker was in this post office area: Medora ND 58645, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this location, measured as the crow flies.
-Beef Corral Bottom (approx. 0.7 miles away); Building From Hard Times (approx. 1½ miles away); North Dakota Badlands (approx. 2.3 miles away); The Shooting of Riley Luffsey (approx. 5 miles away); Historic MedoraBoom and Bust (approx. 5.1 miles away); On Track to Adventure (approx. 5.1 miles away); In honor of a President . . . and His Conservation Legacy (approx. 5.3 miles away); Stephen Tyng Mather (approx. 5.3 miles away).
+At least 8 other markers are within 6 miles of this location, measured as the crow flies: Beef Corral Bottom (approx. 0.7 miles away); Building From Hard Times (approx. 1½ miles away); North Dakota Badlands (approx. 2.3 miles away); The Shooting of Riley Luffsey (approx. 5 miles away); Historic MedoraBoom and Bust (approx. 5.1 miles away); On Track to Adventure (approx. 5.1 miles away); In honor of a President . . . and His Conservation Legacy (approx. 5.3 miles away); Stephen Tyng Mather (approx. 5.3 miles away).
 Touch for a list and map of all markers in Medora.

-More about this marker.
-Two photographs appear on the marker.
+marker.
 One depicts the canyon wall how it originally appeared, and the other shows initials carved in the stone.